neilstevenson/mayday18/README.md

 ## Kafka
 You'll need Kafka installed, from [Apache Kafka](https://kafka.apache.org/quickstart)

-The scripts assume a Mac and `/Applications/kafka_2.11-1.0.0`
+The scripts assume a Mac and the latest version available today (`/Applications/kafka_2.11-1.1.0`).
+Have also been tested on Kafka 2.11-1.0.0 so the version shouldn't been too important so long as it's reasonably new.

-Later versions, such as 1.1.0 haven't been tried but should be ok.

 ## In `src/main/scripts`